drduh/gone/README.md

-*Important* For experimental and development use only - not yet fit for production.
+# Design

-gone is an ephemeral file sharing service written in Go.
+gone is an ephemeral content sharing server written in Go.

-It is intended for use on a secure network with trusted devices, such as a private LAN.
+The primary goal is to enable sharing of a link, document or other file to another device on the network.

-# Features
+## Features

+- In-memory storage - no file artifacts after program exits
-- Upload, download and list files
+- Share files with upload, download and list functionality
-- File expiration (removal) after downloads or duration of time
+- Files expire (removed) after a number of downloads or duration of time
 - JSON-based configuration, logging and server responses
 - Token (string-based) authentication
 - Request rate and size limits
 - Basic user interface without scripts
+- Share and clear short text messages
 - No third-party dependencies

+## Security

+gone has not yet been subject to security audit and has several obvious vulnerabilities, such as lack of input validation.

+Therefore, gone is only intended for use on a secure network with trusted devices, such as a private LAN.

 # Development